Viper-Dude/elite-dangerous-elite-mining-voiceattack/README.md

 ### You can easily customize this section to match your own ship builds or preferences.
 - Add new presets for your own build ships with firegroups
-- Change Firegroups for laser,scanner and weapons,set timers for firing laser's and much more with build in Called commands firegroups,toggles and timers,
+- Change Firegroups for laser,scanner and weapons,set timers for firing laser's and much more with build in "called commands" for firegroups,toggles and timers.

 ### How to Use